jayhilden/SkydiveScrambesJumpGenerator/README.md

 # View Results
 ![Results](docs/img/results.png)

-# View Results On Mobile
+# Realtime Results On Mobile
+The scrambles participants love to view their scores in real time.
+With this site they can, just send them a link to the results screen and it will automatically be responsive on their mobile device.
 ![Results](docs/img/results_mobile.png)

 # Menu Support on Mobile